TheDayC/dizplai-challenge/api/README.md

 npm run prisma:init
 ```

-Next, you can optionally seed the database with the seed script, I'd advise doing this on initial setup to have some initial data available during development:
+(Optional) You can seed the database with the seed script in the future.
+This script will automatically run as part of the prisma:init script:

 ```bash
 npm run prisma:seed